SEMANTiCS-org/2025-semantics-org.github.io/content/venue.md

 ## Accommodation

 Vienna offers a diverse selection of accommodations to suit different budgets and preferences.
-To book a room at the conference hotel, please use the following link.
+To book a room at the conference hotel, please buy a SEMANTiCS conference ticket and we will share the booking link.
+Event participants can enjoy a 15% discount on the Best Available Rate.

 [Reservation at the Hilton Hotel Waterfront](https://www.hilton.com/en/hotels/viehahi-hilton-vienna-waterfront/)